-The faculty mentor will receive a $500.00 stipend to use as needed to support the research of their student.
+USP faculty mentors receive a $500.00 stipend to use as needed to support the research of their student.
 This money is tranferred to the mentor's department by Sept.
 1 of each year.

-Faculty mentors are agreeing to supervise and assist the scholar with his or her research project, including writing a paper for possible publication and presenting at the Undergraduate Research Symposium held in March.
+Faculty mentors are agreeing to supervise and assist the scholar with his or her research project, including writing a research paper for possible publication and presenting a poster at the Undergraduate Research Symposium held in March.
 Student responsibilities are detailed at http://www.scholars.ufl.edu/scholars-responsibilities.aspx and students will not receive their stipend if they do not meet the requirements by the deadlines posted.